What is HVAC?

-The manufacturers use this technology to provide the comfortable environment in vehicles.
-It provides the thermal comfort and improves the indoor air quality.
+The manufacturers use this technology to provide a comfortable environment in vehicles.
+It provides thermal comfort and improves indoor air quality.
 HVAC works on the principles of thermodynamics, heat transfer and fluid mechanics.
 It is a sub-division of the Air conditioning system.
-This system comes with a blower unit, a compressor and ancillaries.
+This system comes with a blower unit, a compressor, and ancillaries.

 Another important function of the air conditioner is defogging the window and dehumidifying the cabin.
 So as to prevent the window from fogging, modern car air conditioner initially cools the air; a little lower than what the user sets.
 Later, the system adjusts the temperature as set by the part of passing cooled air over the heater.

 The Heat Exchanger efficiently transfers the heat from one medium to another without having direct contact or without mixing either of them.
 The manufacturers use the Heat Exchangers in refrigeration, air conditioning, and power plants, etc.

 The heat exchanger used in the internal combustion engine is the best example of its kind.
 Here, the radiator coils allow the engine coolant to flow through them.
 However, the air flows through the coils and lets the coolant cool down.
 At the same time, it heats the air that comes into the cabin.